theory/pgenv/README.md

 - `default` tells pgenv to use the default configuration.

-If no version is explicitly passed to any of the `config` subcommands, the program will work against the currently activce version of PostgreSQL.
+If no version is explicitly passed to any of the `config` subcommands, the program will work against the currently active version of PostgreSQL.

 In order to start with a default configuration, use the `write` subcommand: